Lakshmishreya-Bapatuyeruguti/Art-Aficionado/README.md

 - Efficient Data Fetching
 Instead of conventional looping, I leveraged the UseContractInfiniteReads hook from Wagmi.
 This allows us to fetch multiple NFT details simultaneously, optimizing performance and reducing load times.
 ### Challenges Faced
 - Optimized Data Fetching: One of the challenges I encountered was finding the most efficient way to fetch NFT details.
-We resolved this by adopting the UseContractInfiniteReads approach.
+Resolved this by adopting the UseContractInfiniteReads approach.

 - Compatibility Issues: I faced compatibility issues related to Wagmi versions.
 These were resolved through careful version management and ensuring all dependencies were compatible.